nss-day-cohort-38/react-nutshell-titanium-zonkers/README.md

 ### Settings

-If you click on your profile picture in the top right corner and go to the settings tab, you can change your username, email, and password.
+If you click on the profile icon in the top right corner and go to the settings tab, you can see your user image and change your username, email, and password.

 ### Your Friends